Hero background

 In union with our Lord Jesus Christ on the cross, I declare to die for the salvation of the souls in the vicariate of Bangweulu that the holy church committed to my frailty.
 I mean all the souls, Catholics and pagans alike, and I beseech them all for the last time to have in view, throughout their lives, only one thing: to do God's will for their own salvation.

 I thank all the missionaries of Bangweulu for their devotedness in the salvation of these dear souls.
-My last prayer here on earth for them is that they remain always united in the love of Christ and of his church form which derives the fruitfulness of all apostolate.
+My last prayer here on earth for them is that they remain always united in the love of Christ and of his church from which derives the fruitfulness of all apostolate.
 With all my heart, I give to all and each one of them the grace of union which will bind them together in the blessed eternity.

 To the society of the white fathers and mainly to those who have been my superiors and fellow workers in the apostolate, I express my last and deep gratitude for all the good they have done to me with their advice and encouragement.
 I beg their pardon for all the wrongs and troubles I caused them.
 I renew my desire of dying in the love of God our father.
 I recommend my poor soul to the prayer of all missionaries, neophytes (my children in faith) and I abandon myself to divine mercy.
 Amen